 As soon as the QC approaches its boundary (the amount of available nitrogen is almost used up), REMIT reports will be issued to announce the fact.

 - Nitrogen use in orange section (see Nitrogen meter).
 An advance notification / warning is issued to indicate that the QC boundary is approaching.
-Market participants are asked to adjust their H-gas/G-gas balance to reduce nitrogen use.
+GTS asks market participants to adjust their H-gas/G-gas balance to reduce nitrogen use.
+It is needed to keep your POS in balance.

 - Nitrogen use in red section (see Nitrogen meter).
 Nitrogen from the reserve capacity is being used.
 A REMIT report is issued to indicate that the QC boundary has been reached.
-Market participants can be instructed to adjust their H-gas/G-gas balance to reduce nitrogen use.
+GTS can instruct market participants to adjust their H-gas/G-gas balance to reduce nitrogen use.
+It is needed to keep your POS in balance.
+It is possible that market participants will be instructed to bring all exit nominations for injection of G-gas storages to zero.

 The GTS transport system contains two physically separate networks that are linked together by blending stations.
 There is a low-calorific system intended to supply exits with G-gas or L-gas and an high-calorific system for H-gas exits.